StephenFluin/devfest-mn/README.md

 # DevFestMN

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.29.
+This project is an Angular CLI project.

 ## Summary